Skip to content

 1. Relevance

 • Textual Similarity: A custom token-overlap score that heavily penalizes missing words from the user's query but allows for "extra" descriptive words in the OMOP concept name.
+Used as a fallback when no embedding is available.

 2. Parsimony: Distance Penalty